aandresalvarez/concept-discovery/frontend/output.md

   const handleLanguageChange = (lang: string) => {
     console.log(`Language changed to: ${lang}`);
+    setSelectedLanguage(lang);
+    // Optionally, you can trigger a new search here if you want to refresh results on language change
+    // if (searchResults) {
+    //   handleSearch(searchResults.concepts[0].name);
+    // }
   };

   const handleSearch = async (term: string) => {